mist64/geos/README.md

 * Boyce, A. D.; Zimmerman, B.: [GEOS Programmer's Reference Guide ](http://www.zimmers.net/geos/docs/geotech.txt) (2000)
 * Zimmerman, B.: [The Commodore GEOS F.A.Q.](http://www.zimmers.net/geos/GEOSFAQ.html)

+# License

+For the underlying work on GEOS, please respect its license.

+The intellectual property added by the reverse-engineering and the subsequent improvements is in the public domain, but the authors request to be credited.

 # Authors

+GEOS was initially developed by Berkeley Softworks in 1985-1988.

-The original reverse-engineering was done by [Maciej Witkowiak](mailto:ytm@elysium.pl) in 1999-2002, targeted the ACME assembler and was released as [GEOS 2000](https://github.com/ytmytm/c64-GEOS2000), which included several code optimizations and code layout differences.
+The original reverse-engineering was done by [Maciej  'YTM/Elysium' Witkowiak](mailto:ytm@elysium.pl) in 1999-2002, targeted the ACME assembler and was released as [GEOS 2000](https://github.com/ytmytm/c64-GEOS2000), which included several code optimizations and code layout differences.

 In 2015/2016, [Michael Steil](mailto:mist64@mac.com) ported the sources to cc65, reconstructed the original code layout, did some more reverse-engineering and cleanups, and modularized the code aggressively.